rohitpothuri/DockerAndKubernetes/README.md

 	- Only restart if the container stops with an error code
 - "unless-stopped"
 	- Always restart unless we forcibly stop it

+---
+# Production Grade workflows
+npx create-react-app frontend
+Dockerfile.dev can be used for development environment

+---

+## Docker Volumes
+- Used to map paths in local to paths in the container so we dont have to build the image everytime there is a change in the app code
+- - docker run -p [local port]:[container port] -v /app/node_modules -v $(pwd):/app [image id]